argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/jax.md

 Jax has intrinsic scaling tools to use multiple GPUs on a single node, via the `pmap` function.
 If this is sufficient for your needs, excellent.
 If not, another alternative is to use the newer package [mpi4jax](https://github.com/mpi4jax/mpi4jax).

-MPI4JAX is still new and requires setting some environment variables for good performance and usability:
+mpi4Jax is a relatively new project and requires setting some environment variables for good performance and usability:
 - Set `MPI4JAX_USE_CUDA_MPI=1` to use CUDA-Aware MPI, supported in the `conda` module, to do operations directly from the GPU.
 - Set `CUDA_ROOT=$CUDA_HOMEMPICH_GPU_SUPPORT_ENABLED=1`